Low-code 101 webinar #5 – How does Liberty Create help to engage customers?

-We are delighted to release a new episode of our Low-code 101 webinar series.
+We are delighted to release a new episode of our Low-code 101 webinar series about how low-code helps engage customers.

 It was a great pleasure to visit one of our customers for this webinar to hear how they are using Liberty Create, our low-code solution, to engage their own stakeholders and improve processes for both staff and users.

-This episode features Sharon Dhesi-Cowper, Head of Strategy and Development at Royal Borough of Kensington & Chelsea Council, talking about their low-code platform and what it can be used for.
+This episode features Sharon Dhesi-Cowper, Head of Strategy and Development at Royal Borough of Kensington & Chelsea Council, talking about how their platform uses low-code helps to engage customers and what it can be used for.

 You can watch the webinar here: